 1972 – 1979

-The light green square with a single “P” shaped like a circular bypass returned to the Publix emblem.
-The designers placed it to the right of the trading network’s name and supplemented it with the word “Markets” at the bottom of the niche.
+The light green square with a single “P” shaped as a circular bypass returned to the Publix emblem.
+The designers placed it to the right of the trading network’s name and added the word “Markets” at the bottom of the niche.
 The font was thin, lowercase, and with minimal letter spacing.

 2003 – today

 The personal brand sign is an inscription with a wider arrangement of letters than in the first version.
-The designers removed the rest of the details, leaving the verbal designation of the trade network, intended not only for the emblem but also for the signs.
-The logo looks almost identical to the previous version – with the same rounded symbols without corners, smooth lines, the same “P” and “b.”
+The designers removed the remaining details, leaving only the verbal designation of the trade network, intended not only for the emblem but also for the signs.
+The logo looks almost identical to the previous version, with the same rounded, cornerless symbols, smooth lines, and the same “P” and “b.”
 The color is also preserved.
-The only difference is in the free space between the letters and the reduced point above the “I,” which the developers have returned to its normal value.
+The only differences are the free space between the letters and the reduced point above the “I,” which the developers have returned to its normal value.

 2012 – today

 The last identity update occurred in 2012 when the trading company switched to a graphic icon, sometimes accompanied by a corporate inscription.
-The icon has a round shape and contains the letter “P” inside, which echoes the original version of the logo.
-The designers have shortened the leg but retained the similarity to the ring road.
+The icon is round and contains the letter “P” inside, echoing the original logo.
+The designers have shortened the leg while retaining its similarity to the ring road.
 The letter is colored white, and the gap and background are green.

 Font and Colors

 Publix’s visual identity symbol has always been based on its name.
-It has been used in various ways but always remained rounded and soft, with smooth transitions and lines.
-Moreover, the developers transferred the text style to the icon, using an element from the supermarket chain’s name—the letter “P.”
+It has been used in various ways, but it has always remained rounded and soft, with smooth transitions and lines.
+Moreover, the developers transferred the text style to the icon, using an element from the supermarket chain’s name, the letter “P.”

-The designers opted for a typeface reminiscent of Opificio Bold and Sinn Bold to match the emblem with the chosen concept.
+The designers opted for a typeface reminiscent of Opificio Bold and Sinn Bold to match the chosen concept to the emblem.
 Although they are not identical to what is shown on the logo, they are still quite close, especially the letters “u” and “b.”
-The differences mainly concern “P,” which has more curves and is characterized by a friendly look.
+The differences mainly concern “P,” which has more curves and a friendly look.
 The second font was designed by Alec Julien and published by Haiku Monkey.

 The key identity palette comprises white, green, and light and dark shades.
-This choice is not accidental since the brand is engaged in the sale and production of products.
-Particular emphasis is placed on flour-baked goods and dairy products, which are usually white.
-Green in the palette means naturalness because it is the color of nature, a symbol of product safety and environmental friendliness.
+This choice is not accidental, as the brand is engaged in both production and sales.
+Particular emphasis is placed on white flour-baked goods and dairy products.
+Green in the palette signifies naturalness, as it is the color of nature and a symbol of product safety and environmental friendliness.
 He is also associated with pharmacies that operate in Publix supermarkets.

 FAQ